aaronpowell/aaronpowell.github.io/src/documents/posts/2016-06-27-learning-redux-with-reducks-multiple-reducers.md

---- cson
+---
   title: "Learning redux with reducks - multiple reducers"
-date: '2016-06-27'
+  date: "2016-06-27"
-tags: ['redux', 'reducks']
+  tags:
+    - "redux"
+    - "reducks"
-description: """Working with multiple reducers
+  description: "Working with multiple reducers"
-"""
 ---

 [Last time](http://www.aaron-powell.com/posts/2016-06-09-learning-redux-with-reducks-creating-a-store.html) we added some tests to our codebase to illustrate how our implementation of Reducks works against Redux.
 This time I want to look to expanding the features of Reducks and today it's to support multiple reducers.